japraj/bugtracker/README.md

 ![Project Directory Example](https://i.imgur.com/jsZcZK6.png) ![App on mobile](https://i.imgur.com/Ug6141V.png)

-_One of the largest directories of this project and a pic of the app on a tablet_
+_One of the largest directories of this project and a pic of the app on mobile; it is fully responsive_

 Clientside: the project is split up into 5 main directories.
 Always look at the index.ts file of a directory first!